Optical character recognition: Accuracy

 Accuracy rates can be measured in several ways, and how they are measured can greatly affect the reported accuracy rate.
-For example, if word context (basically a lexicon of words) is not used to correct software finding non-existent words, a character error rate of 1% (99% accuracy) may result in an error rate of 5% (95% accuracy) or worse if the measurement is based on whether each whole word was recognized with no incorrect letters.
-Using a large enough dataset is so important in a neural network based handwriting recognition solutions.
+For example, if word context (a lexicon of words) is not used to correct software finding non-existent words, a character error rate of 1% (99% accuracy) may result in an error rate of 5% or worse if the measurement is based on whether each whole word was recognized with no incorrect letters.
+Using a large enough dataset is important in a neural-network-based handwriting recognition solutions.
 On the other hand, producing natural datasets is very complicated and time-consuming.

 An example of the difficulties inherent in digitizing old text is the inability of OCR to differentiate between the "long s" and "f" characters.

 Web-based OCR systems for recognizing hand-printed text on the fly have become well known as commercial products in recent years (see Tablet PC history).
 Accuracy rates of 80% to 90% on neat, clean hand-printed characters can be achieved by pen computing software, but that accuracy rate still translates to dozens of errors per page, making the technology useful only in very limited applications.

 Recognition of cursive text is an active area of research, with recognition rates even lower than that of hand-printed text.
 Higher rates of recognition of general cursive script will likely not be possible without the use of contextual or grammatical information.
 For example, recognizing entire words from a dictionary is easier than trying to parse individual characters from script.
-Reading the Amount line of a cheque (which is always a written-out number) is an example where using a smaller dictionary can increase recognition rates greatly.
+Reading the Amount line of a check (which is always a written-out number) is an example where using a smaller dictionary can increase recognition rates greatly.
 The shapes of individual cursive characters themselves simply do not contain enough information to accurately (greater than 98%) recognize all handwritten cursive script.

 Most programs allow users to set "confidence rates".
 This means that if the software does not achieve their desired level of accuracy, a user can be notified for manual review.

-An error introduced by OCR scanning is sometimes termed a "scanno" (by analogy with the term "typo").
+An error introduced by OCR scanning is sometimes termed a scanno (by analogy with the term typo).